Redline Garage is reader-supported. We earn affiliate commissions from qualifying purchases — how this works.

 Meguiar's Heavy Duty Kit

-Best for badly yellowed, oxidised lenses
+Best for badly yellowed, oxidized lenses

 • Aggressive cut for bad haze